mell62/admin-dashboard/README.md

 - **CSS Grid** is majorly used to implement the layout
 - CSS Flexbox is paired with Grid to achieve easier control of the layout
-- Fairly responsive in all screen sizes, including mobile devices
+- Responsive in all screen sizes, including mobile devices

 ## :page_with_curl: Note